 8. Choose the right sample and place an order.

-Sellers should make sure they are getting a product that is comparable or better that the competing.
-Sellers want to find the best quality product with a pricing that is right for them.
+Make sure you are getting a product that is comparable or better that the competing products.
+Find the best quality product with a pricing that is right for you.

 Steps to Finding a Product from a Supplier in the United States:

 3. Search for the product and add “private label” at the end.

 4. Look through the first page or two of results, and find suppliers to contact.